 There are some other molecules in clinical trials that have demonstrated perhaps a longer treatment interval.
-But with some of those molecules, there have been some reports of significant intraocular inflammation that have, unfortunately, caused some of those trials to then, or the evaluation of those molecules to then need further investigative work to get them to be as safe as can be.
+But with some of those molecules, there have been some reports of significant intraocular inflammation that have, unfortunately, caused the evaluation of those molecules to then need further investigative work to get them to be as safe as can be.
 One other thing is a device that's actually surgically implanted into the vitreous cavity.
 This is called the port delivery system, and it's essentially a small reservoir that's surgically implanted and can then be refilled in the clinic, but then it might last upwards of 6 months in between times of filling up that reservoir.

 Those are some of the things that I'm most excited about.
 There are also some developments in home monitoring devices.
 Something like a home OCT device.
 I don't believe that's going to be available anytime soon to the general public, but just in this era of telemedicine, work from home, limit how much people have to go to the hospital or to the clinic, these are some things that might actually find that their development is actually accelerated because of the current public health crisis.